apache/hudi/website/src/pages/tech-specs-1point0.md

 | `hour`     | Hour of the timestamp               |
 | `lower`    | Lower case of the string            |

-Full list of supported functions can be found in [HoodieSparkFunctionalIndex](https://github.com/apache/hudi/blob/dcd5a8182a11faab8bfc1ce8aa7787fa590dd395/hudi-client/hudi-spark-client/src/main/java/org/apache/hudi/index/functional/HoodieSparkFunctionalIndex.java).

 ## Relational Model

 This section describes how to implement a traditional relational model, with concurrent writers on top of the storage format described so far.
 Specifically, it aims to employ optimistic concurrency control between writers to guarantee serializable execution of write operations.
 To achieve this, Hudi assumes the availability of a distributed lock service (see appendix for lock provider implementations) to acquire an exclusive table level lock.

 There are three types of processes at play at any given time :